 - A. To receive Perkins funds, a system must have one Program of Study that includes a postsecondary component.
-Each junior high school that is a member of a consortium must declare a program of study.
+(Each junior high school that is a member of a consortium must declare a program of study.
 This program of study must be a program of study that leads into a feeder high school program of study.
-This POS will not have a postsecondary component.
 (Duplicate this page as needed.) - Enter the name of the (one) Cluster and Program of Study your system has selected in order to receive Perkins funds: